marina-klemm/screamingcolour/README.md

 ## Overview

-*Could a Swiftie in the crowd reliably predict the mood of the surprise songs based on the color of Swift’s dress?* Looking the relationship between Taylor Swift’s wardrobe choices and her surprise song selection during the Eras Tour.
+*Could a Swiftie in the crowd reliably predict the mood of the surprise songs based on the color of Swift’s dress?* Looking at the relationship between Taylor Swift’s wardrobe choices and her surprise song selection during the Eras Tour.